Truancy Supports and Resources

 For students with an Individualized Education Program (IEP), the family and IEP team should be working on identifying reasons behind any prolonged absences or school refusal.

-After 7 unexcused in a Month and No Later than 15 Unexcused Absences in a Year: Petition and/or CEB
+After 7 Unexcused in a Month and No Later than 15 Unexcused Absences in a Year: Petition and/or CEB

-Refer student to a Community Engagement Board (CEB) or file a truancy petition.
+Refer student to a Community Engagement Board (CEB) or file a truancy petition (RCW 28A.225.030).

 Community Engagement Board (CEB):

 *Juvenile courts are no longer allowed to place students in juvenile detention for status offenses (truancy or running away).
+See Engrossed Second Substitute Senate Bill 5290 (2019).

 Identification of District Truancy Liaison